chaotic-aur/toolbox/README.md

 # Dependencies

-`pacman -S --needed base-devel git arch-install-scripts repoctl fuse-overlayfs`
+`pacman -S --needed base-devel git arch-install-scripts repoctl fuse-overlayfs rsync`

 One must have an active mirror of chaotic-aur running locally and some signing key.
 Configure them in `/etc/chaotic.conf`, like this: